 Elected as the local union’s assistant secretary in 1995 and as treasurer two years later, she became UFT president after Feldman became president of the AFT.
 Weingarten was elected to her first full term as UFT president in 1998 and was re-elected three times.

 Weingarten holds degrees from Cornell University’s School of Industrial and Labor Relations and the Cardozo School of Law.
 She worked as a lawyer for the Wall Street firm of Stroock & Stroock & Lavan from 1983 to 1986.
 She is an active member of the Democratic National Committee and numerous professional, civic and philanthropic organizations.
-Born in 1957 and raised in Rockland County, N.Y., Weingarten now resides on Long Island and in Washington, D.C.
+Born in 1957 and raised in Rockland County, N.Y., Weingarten now resides in the Inwood neighborhood of New York City.